snowdrop/narayana-spring-boot/README.md

 must be configured with a unique ID.
 By default, this ID is set to 1.
 To ensure uniqueness in production, you should configure the `narayana.node-identifier` property with a different value for each instance of your application.
 This value must not exceed a length of 28 bytes.
 To ensure that the value is shorten to a valid length by hashing with SHA-224 and encoding with base64, configure `narayana.shorten-node-identifier-if-necessary` property to true.
+Be aware, this may result in duplicate strings which break the uniqueness that is mandatory for safe transaction usage!

 # Batch application